emenems/ResampleAndFit.jl/readme.md

 * `mergetimeseries`: merge DataFrames with DateTime

 ## Usage
-* Check the function help for instructions and example usage
+* Check the function help for instructions and example usage, e.g., `?aggregate2`

 > Check the REQUIRE file for package dependency